Lourdvic/React-UI/README.md

-# React-UI
+# ReactTest
-Basic React UI That look for potential real estate customers
+Build a simple UI that will look for potential real estate customers